The HERO in...Reedsport

 Umpqua

 I took these pictures when I visited Reedsport in July or August of 1986.
-I met with several foundation members, and I had an opportunity to tour the vessel.
+I met with several foundation members including Merv Cloe, a former port commissioner, and I had an opportunity to tour the vessel.
 At left is a stern view, and at right is an enhanced small closeup view of the nameplate.

 upper decks